noraworld/issue-recorder/README.md

 ### Options
 Here are the options you can customize.

+Please note that you have to specify the `filepath` at the moment.
+This will be optional in the future.
+Stay tuned.

 | Key                        | Mode            | Description                                                                                            | Type    | Required | Default                                   |
 | -------------------------- | --------------- |------------------------------------------------------------------------------------------------------- | ------- | -------- | ----------------------------------------- |
 | `mode`                     |                 | Specify where to save the issue, a `file`, or within another `issue` [^mode]                           | String  | false    | `file`                                    |